Corsini family

-The House of Corsini is the name of an old and influential Italian princely family, originally from Florence, whose members were elected to many important political and ecclesiastical positions, including that of a Pope.
+The House of Corsini is the name of an old and influential Italian princely family, originally from Florence, whose members were elected to many important political and ecclesiastical positions, including that of Pope.

 From Poggibonsi to the 14th century

 The Corsinis originated from the areas of Poggibonsi and from the "Pesa" valley, which are between Siena and Florence.
 They arrived in Florence towards the end of the 12th century.
 During the 14th century, they gained prominence as politicians, traders, and churchmen in what was the Republic of Florence.
 They gave to Florence twelve Priors and forty-seven Gonfalonieres of Justice, the highest appointments in Florence.

 Matteo (1322–1402) built a considerable fortune at the Court of England, trading wools, silk and fish.
 He was a close friend to the poet, Petrarch.
 A banking crisis, which had been caused by the insolvency of Edward III following his wars in France, forced Matteo to relinquish his position in England.
 He then returned to Tuscany where he invested in land.
-In 1371, Matteo and the Corsinis were granted the title of Count Palatine by the Charles IV, Holy Roman Emperor.
-Matteo's cousin, Giovanni, became Seneschal of Armenia and Governor of Rodi.
+In 1371, Matteo and the Corsinis were granted the title of Count Palatine by Charles IV, Holy Roman Emperor.
+Matteo's cousin, Giovanni, became Seneschal of Armenia and Governor of Rhodes.
 Another cousin, Filippo (1334–1421), was a law expert, an active diplomat, and was five times Gonfaloniere of Justice, in Florence.